 Audit Logs - Like the Alarms, the Audit log is limited to one week of local storage.
 It cannot be configured.

 Edge installations have just one project.
 This project is created automatically if it did not exist, and it cannot be removed.
 The default project name is "Edge" and can be renamed.
 For more information, see Edge Gateway Config section.

 Plugins extend Edge's capabilities, each adding a unique set of features.
 There are five Ignition Edge plugins available: Panel, IIoT, Compute, Sync Services, and EAM.
 Plugins can be mixed and matched to create the system you need.
-Please note that a license is required to activate each of the Ignition Edge Plugins.
+Please note that a license is required to activate each of the Ignition Edge plugins.
 Each Edge plugin offers specific functionality that works best in certain scenarios, but because any combination of plugins can be installed, an Edge Gateway may fill multiple roles and help bridge different architectures.

 Ignition Edge Panel creates a standalone HMI at the edge of network.
 HMIs run in either a web browser or a dedicated application.
 Either Vision of Perspective may be selected.
-The Web Browser module is included with Vision.

 Ignition Edge Compute enables you to remotely run scripts and create REST APIs for interfacing with third-party applications.
 The plugin allows access to Python scripting, Gateway Event Scripts, and the Web Dev module.

 Ignition Edge Sync Services synchronizes data from the edge of the network to a central Ignition server.
 The plugin allows access to Sync Services, remote Tags and alarm pipelines, Tag history sync, alarm history sync, and audit log sync.

 Ignition Edge EAM brings diagnostics, automatic backup and recovery, central licensing, and project synchronization to your edge-of-network device.
 The EAM plugin allows this Edge Gateway to be an Agent in an EAM architecture.